-In an effort to cut down on the boredom factor, the International Cricket Council (ICC) has approved early termination of Test matches on the last afternoon if no clear result is possible.
+In an effort to cut down on the boredom factor, the International Cricket Council ICC has approved early termination of Test matches on the last afternoon if no clear result is possible.

-The chief executives’ committee approved the recommendation that in a Test match where, on the last afternoon, it is clear no result is possible, play can be called off any time once a minimum of 75 overs are completed.
+The chief executives8217; committee approved the recommendation that in a Test match where, on the last afternoon, it is clear no result is possible, play can be called off any time once a minimum of 75 overs are completed.

 Previous regulations allowed for stumps to be drawn after 30 minutes of the final hour had elapsed.